anbened/SQLServer_AzureSQL_Toolkit/README.md

   * SQL Notebooks (based on Jupyter notebooks) which offer an experience of "interactive documentation"
   * Ability to work in other languages, such as PowerShell
   * You can work with:
-    *   Databases, Security, Server Objects
+    *   Databases, Security, Server Objects, SQL Server Agent, XEvent Profiler
   * Top Features:
     *   Marketplace Extensions to get new custom features,
     *   Source control integration,
     *   Task Pane,
     *   Customizable dashboards,
-    *   Dark Mode
+    *   Multiple color themes, including dark mode

 ### Visual Studio Code